-Living in Laguna Beach, she writes about artists, art trends, art administrators, exhibitions and venues in Laguna, Southern California and nationwide for: KCET Artbound, Artillery magazine, Los Angeles Review of Books, Art Ltd., ArtScene, Laguna Beach Art Magazine, Premiere OC and other publications.
+Liz haunted NYC museums, particularly MoMA, as a teenager, and later worked in general journalism, touring museums in her spare time.
+In 2000, she fortuitously became the OC Metro art columnist, and soon graduated to reviewing art for many other publications.Living in Laguna Beach, she writes about artists, art trends, art administrators, exhibitions and venues in Laguna, Southern California and nationwide for: KCET Artbound, Artillery magazine, Los Angeles Review of Books, Art Ltd. magazine, ArtScene, Laguna Beach Art Magazine, Premiere OC and other publications.

-Additional articles, profiles, reviews
+Selected articles, profiles, reviews

-- “Vitality & Verve: In the Third Dimension ,” Long Beach Museum of Art
+- Vitality & Verve: In the Third Dimension , Long Beach Museum of Art

 - Lita Albuquerque performance and installation, Laguna Art Museum

-- “Paul Sarkisian and Peter Sarkisian,” Orange County Museum of Art
+- Paul Sarkisian and Peter Sarkisian, Orange County Museum of Art

-- “Crosscurrents in LA Painting and Sculpture ,” the Getty Museum
+- Crosscurrents in LA Painting and Sculpture , the Getty Museum

-Archived articles, profiles, reviews
+Selected archived articles, profiles, reviews

 - Art in the Streets

 - Bob Roubian of The Crab Cooker

-- Tony DeLap Profile
+- Tony DeLap profile